DavidShenJingtao/tp/docs/UserGuide.md

 * The list is reset to the full view, clearing any filters applied by previous commands such as `find` or `listsession`.
 * Useful when you want to return to the complete contact list after filtering.

-Expected output: The contact list shows every entry and the result display confirms the action.
+What you’ll see: The contact list shows every entry and the result display confirms the action.

 Examples:
 * `list` — Displays all contacts in TAConnect.